 Shipping lines have been attracted to Tacoma because of its proximity to markets for trade, experienced labor force, deep water, available land for expansion, excellent on-dock rail facilities and inland rail service.
 Rail service to the Port is provided by the BNSF Railway and the Union Pacific Railroad.
-Currently, approximately 53% of the Port's import cargo moves out via rail.
+Currently, approximately 55% to 60% of the Port's import cargo moves out via rail.
 Excellent highway access is provided via Interstate 5 and Interstate 90.

-Through August 2013, the Port handled about \$31.9 billion of trade, an increase of 23% over the same period of 2012.
+Through August 2014, the Port handled about \$34.2 billion of trade, an increase of 7.2% over the same period of 2013.
 Based on dollar volume, China (including Hong Kong) is the Port's largest trading partner.
 Other leading trading partners include Japan, South Korea, Taiwan and Alaska.